deepanshs/csdmpy/docs/using_csdm_with_pyplot.rst

 Plotting on separate Axes.
 """"""""""""""""""""""""""

-To plot the data from individual dependent variables onto a separate axes, use the :meth:`~csdmpy.CSDM.split` method to first split the CSDM object with `n` dependent variables into `n` CSDM objects with single dependent variables, and then plot them separately.
+To plot the data from individual dependent variables onto separate axes, use the :meth:`~csdmpy.CSDM.split` method to first split the CSDM object with `n` dependent variables into `n` CSDM objects with single dependent variables, and then plot them separately.